mariusndini/realtimetrades/README.md

 (Courtesy of https://github.com/binance-exchange/binance-official-api-docs/blob/master/web-socket-streams.md#trade-streams)
 ```

-The data above comes in JSON format and we use the query below to convert the data into rows & columns for easier SQL processing.
+The data above comes in JSON format and we use the view & query below to convert the data into rows & columns for easier processing.

 ```
 create or replace view trades as